-In two out of three healthcare centres, we were asked to organise free hatha yoga sessions for medical/non-medical personnel.
+Two out of three healthcare centres asked us to organise free hatha yoga sessions for medical/non-medical personnel.
 Although this population was not the original target, giving support in demanding times fitted the purpose of the project and raised awareness about yoga amongst key personnel.

 Difficulties arose when lessons shifted online, to comply with governmental rules.
-The attendance decreased and maintaining the same teaching quality was difficult: the participation rate dropped from an average of 4 patient/session in-presence to 2,5 patient/sessions online.
+The attendance decreased and maintaining the same teaching quality was difficult: the participation rate dropped from an average of 4 patients/session in-presence to 2,5 patients/sessions online.

 Among the triggers that discouraged the participation, the followings can be mentioned: